Osaka, an environmentally advanced city that contributes to the achievement of the SDGs

 Facilitating the involvement and collaboration of all stakeholders

-Current environmental issues have an impact on many aspects of citizens' lives and businesses, so it is critical for citizens, businesses, economic organizations, environmental NGOs/NPOs, educational institutions, and governments to take proactive steps to realize a decarbonized society, promote recycling, and maintain a comfortable city environment.
+Current environmental issues have an impact on many aspects of citizens' lives and businesses, so it is critical for citizens, businesses, economic organizations, environmental NGOs/NPOs, educational institutions, and governments to take proactive steps to establish a decarbonized society, promote recycling, and maintain a comfortable city environment.

 For this reason, we are expanding the circle of interest in the environment from schools to the community, and to Osaka City as a whole, so that all stakeholders will take an interest in environmental issues, understand them correctly, raise their awareness, and take action to solve environmental issues.
 In addition, we are establishing partnerships with each entity and contributing to the achievement of the SDGs.